 - Once her eggs hatch, it’s very difficult for her to defend and protect her chicks from other hens in the coop.

 So, it’s better to set up a separate “broody box” either in another area of the main coop or another coop entirely.
-Since we’re hoping that several of our hens will eventually exhibit broodiness, we decided to build a semi-permanent broody box in a corner of the main coop.
+Since we hoped that several of our hens would eventually exhibit broodiness, we decided to build a semi-permanent broody box in a corner of the main coop.

 Why Would You Want A Broody Hen?

 If you want more chickens, you have several choices.
 You can either incubate eggs and raise the chicks that hatch, buy day-old chicks and raise them (see Raising Day-Old Chicks), buy pullets, buy mature birds, or let a broody hen hatch eggs and raise the chicks.